bluelight773/tf_object_detector/README.md

 in a few simple cases and fail in many others, then you may start out with around 100 training images.

 2. Label images via labelimg (https://github.com/tzutalin/labelimg).
-To install and use labelimg tool, while in the tf_object_dector repo root and in the tf-object-detector virtual environment, run:
+To install and use labelimg tool, while in the tf_object_dector repo root and in the tf_object_detector_env virtual environment, run:
 ```
     git clone git@github.com:tzutalin/labelImg.git